jmquigley/gadgets/docs/lib/tagList/TagList.md

 like the escape key (resets the input)
 - `onChange` - invoked as the user presses keys.
 Receives the a reference to the `HTMLInputElement`
-- `onDelete(tag: string)` - invoked when a user removes a tag from the list.
+- `onDelete(tag: string, tags: List<string>)` - invoked when a user removes
-The tag that is removed is given to the callback as a parameter.
+a tag from the list.
+The tag that is removed is given to the callback as the first parameter.
+The second parameter is the full list.
 - `onKeyDown` - invoked when the user first presses a key.
 This watches for the escape key within the control.
 - `onKeyPress` - invoked whne the user presses a key.
 This watches for the enter key within the control.
-- `onNew(tag: string)` - invoked when the user adds a new tag to the list.
+- `onNew(tag: string, tags: List<string>)` - invoked when the user adds a new
-The tag that is added is given to the callback as a parameter.
+tag to the list.
+The tag that is added is given to the callback as the first parameter.
+The second parameter is the full list.

 #### Styles
 - `ui-taglist` - style placed on the root div of the control